Welcome to the TSRA’s Safe Communities Programme.

 Vacation Care Programme

-The Port Kennedy Association Vacation Care provides free holiday care and programmes for children in the community aged 6-12 years.
+The Port Kennedy Association Vacation Care provides holiday care and programmes for children in the community aged 6-12 years.
 The Programme provides a range of indoor and outdoor developmental activities, as well as cooking and traditional arts and crafts facilitated by community artists and elders.

 The Port Kennedy Association Disability Service provides a Learning and Life Skills Development and Flexi Respite service to adults and children who have disabilities and their families within the Torres Shire zone.
 The service is available to creatively support people with disability to access their community’s leisure and recreational activities, such as the Torres Shire Sports Complex, Library and supermarkets, and to participate in community events.
 The Port Kennedy Flexi Respite service offers a combination of own home and host family/peer support respite, and day outings.